Table of Contents

 Often used to preprocess datasets Used for complex predicting tasks

 Okay, great.
 There is unsupervised machine learning, and then there is supervised.
-But what does this all mean and how it applies to your business?
+These large domains help us better understand the complex issue of labeled data vs. unlabeled data in ML.
+But what does this all mean, and how does it apply to your business?

 Main Types of Machine Learning Models